ibm-cloud-docs/assistant/deploy-zendesk.md

     - Return to the setup page in {{site.data.keyword.conversationshort}}, and then paste the key into the field.

-1.  {: #deploy-zendesk-add-private-app}Install the {{site.data.keyword.conversationshort}} private application in your Zendesk Chat subdomain.
+1. Install the {{site.data.keyword.conversationshort}} private application in your Zendesk Chat subdomain. {: #deploy-zendesk-add-private-app}

     When you create a Zendesk Chat account, you specify a subdomain.
 Afterward, your Zendesk console is available from a URL with the syntax: `<subdomain>.zendesk.com`.
 For example, `ibm.zendesk.com`.